Pen – FrøyaRingen (NYTEK23)

 3.2.2 Suspension system with bottom weight

 By using bottom weight as suspension system for the net, the total weight of the bottom weight must not exceed the similar total weight for the sinker tube for the specific floating collar.
-The weight of each bottom weight can not exceed the corresponding weight of each sinker tube suspension.
+The weight of each bottom weight cannot exceed the corresponding weight of each sinker tube suspension.
 Allowed sinker tube weight is documented in the product certificate for the specific pen.

 3.2.3 Pointed weight

 The pointed weight is an integrated part of the net.
 There are no other weights, and it has its function in the bottom point of the net.
-In order to be sure of the correct use, relevant conditions given from the net supplier that apply to the use of weights should be checked.
+In order to be sure of the correct use, relevant conditions given by the net supplier that apply to the use of weights should be checked.
 Net is a main component of the pen that must be certified in accordance with NS-9415.
 The use of extra equipment must be described in the net user manual.

 3.3 Interface with permanent extra equipment